An inside look at the Pac-12’s sustainability efforts, with an assist from Bill Walton and Seattle

 He cited books on travel and the environment, with “The Geography of Genius” by Eric Weiner and “The Good Rain” by Timothy Egan among his favorites.

-He talked about lobbying efforts by fossil fuel companies and humanity’s dependence on single-use plastic bottles.
+He talked about lobbying efforts by fossil-fuel companies and humanity’s dependence on single-use plastic bottles.

 He provided an hour-by-hour account of a “glorious” fishing trip with Gonzaga coach Mark Few.